 How long to take prenatal vitamins

-It’s recommended that you take prenatal vitamins even after your baby is born and while you’re breastfeeding.
-This is to make sure you’re getting the nutrients you need to produce healthy milk for your new arrival.
+Your doctor may recommend that you take prenatal vitamins even after your baby is born and while you're breastfeeding.
+This is to make sure you're getting the nutrients you need to replenish your nutrient stores and produce nutrient-rich milk for your new arrival.

 Advice on timing

-Like any multivitamin, the best time to take prenatal vitamins is with a meal.
-This is because fats in the food you eat can help you absorb fat-soluble vitamins (vitamins A, D, E, and K).
-And taking prenatal vitamins on an empty stomach can irritate your stomach and increase nausea.
+As with any multivitamin, the best time to take prenatal vitamins is with a meal.
+This is because fats in your food can help absorption of fat-soluble vitamins A, D, E, and K. Also, taking prenatal vitamins on an empty stomach can irritate your stomach and increase nausea.

 Folate (folic acid)